Frank B. McDonald: Goddard Space Flight Center

 From 1970 to 1982, McDonald was chief of Goddard's Laboratory of High Energy Astrophysics, where he helped design a satellite program with instruments that could study X-rays, gamma rays and cosmic rays.
-He also led experiments flown on space probes that have gone beyond the solar system.
+He also led experiments flown on space probes that have gone beyond the Solar System.
 In particular, on Pioneer 10, Pioneer 11, Voyager 1 and Voyager 2, he helped design, build and use instruments to measure cosmic rays.

 NASA Chief Scientist

 From 1982 to 1987, as NASA Chief Scientist, McDonald was a principal adviser to the NASA administrator and other senior officials.
 In that role, he helped start a NASA partnership with historically black colleges to fund research projects by faculty members and graduate students.

 He also played an active role launching NASA's Teacher in Space Project to connect schoolchildren with science and space exploration.
-Christa McAuliffe, the first teacher in space, died in the space shuttle Challenger disaster in 1986.
+Christa McAuliffe, the first teacher in space, died in the Space Shuttle Challenger disaster in 1986.

-In 1987, McDonald returned to Goddard, where he became Associate Director and Chief Scientist.
+In 1987, McDonald returned to Goddard, where he became associate director and chief scientist.

 Maryland

-After McDonald retired from NASA in 1989, he joined the Institute for Physical Science and Technology at the University of Maryland, where he was a Senior Research Scientist until his death.
+After McDonald retired from NASA in 1989, he joined the Institute for Physical Science and Technology at the University of Maryland, where he was a senior research scientist until his death.
+While at Maryland, he was awarded the 2003 Ó Ceallaigh Medal by the IUPAP Cosmic Ray Commission.